intranda/goobi-vocabulary-server/migration/README.md

 ```

 ## Perform vocabulary data migration
 Download and extract the [Vocabulary Migration Tool](https://jenkins.intranda.com/job/intranda/job/vocabulary-server/job/develop/lastSuccessfulBuild/artifact/migration/*zip*/migration.zip).

+**Hint** Before performing any of the following steps, please first read this documentation completely.
+There is no easy "only perform these steps" solution for every case, depending on the previous data and types of vocabularies, other steps may be required.

-During data migration, the Migration Tool generates new types on-the-fly.
+During data migration, the Migration Tool generates new field types on-the-fly (please check out [the guide on how to create new data manually](../docs/creation.md) if you don't know what field types are or how vocabularies work in general).
 Each existing vocabulary schema that contains fields with selectable values will be migrated to a new type containing these selectable values.
-If you wish to re-use these types or create more complex types beforehand that should be used in the migrated data, create the types beforehand and pass them to the migration script with the `--lookup-file-directory`.
+If you want to avoid re-creating these field types for every vocabulary or if you want to create more complex types beforehand that should be used in the migrated data, you can manually create those field types beforehand (right now) and pass this information to the migration script.
+By specifying the `--lookup-file-directory` parameter, you can instruct the migration script to map existing selectable values to the given field types instead of generating new ones on-the-fly.
+We will give detailed instructions on how to do this later on.

-You can start the data migration with the following command:
+If you don't want to create any field types, you can start the data migration with the following command:
 ```bash
 python vocabulary-migrator.py --vocabulary-server-host localhost --vocabulary-server-port 8081 --goobi-database-host localhost --goobi-database-port 3306 --goobi-database-name goobi --goobi-database-user goobi --goobi-database-password goobi --continue-on-error --fallback-language eng
 ```